iredmail/docs/README.md

 to read converted documents in HTML format, get support in our forum:
 [http://www.iredmail.org/forum/](http://www.iredmail.org/forum/).

+# License

+All documents are published under Creative Commons License.

 # How to translate and contribute

 * Create a new directory and name it to the short language code. for example: